-The Minnesota Legislature is an equal opportunity employer and is committed to conducting its personnel activities without regard to race, color, creed, religion, national origin, sex, age, disability, marital status, status with regard to public assistance, familial status or sexual orientation, as those terms are defined in Minnesota Statutes § 363A.03.
-Further information regarding equal employment opportunities and specific procedures governing incidents of sexual harassment may be obtained from the appropriate House Human Resources Office, Senate Human Resources Office, or LCC Office.
+The Minnesota Legislature is an equal opportunity employer and is committed to conducting its personnel activities without regard to race, color, creed, religion, national origin, sex, age, disability, marital status, status with regard to public assistance, familial status, gender identity, or sexual orientation, as those terms are defined in Minnesota Statutes § 363A.03.
+Further information regarding equal employment opportunities and specific procedures governing incidents of sexual harassment may be obtained from the appropriate House, Senate, or LCC Human Resources Office.

-Americans with Disabilities Act (ADA)
+Americans with Disabilities Act (ADA) - Title I (Employment)

-The Minnesota Legislature is committed to complying with the provisions of the ADA and supports the goal that individuals with disabilities shall not be excluded from participating in or be denied the benefits of any program, service or activity offered by the Legislature.
-Background on the ADA is found on the Department of Minnesota Management and Budget Web site, at: http://www.mn.gov/mmb/employee-relations/equal-opportunity/ada/
+The Minnesota Legislature is committed to complying with all applicable provisions of the ADA, as amended, and the Minnesota Human Rights Act (MHRA) and supports the goal that individuals with disabilities shall not be excluded from participating in or be denied the benefits of any program, service, activity or employment offered by the Legislature.

-Discrimination on the basis of disability is also prohibited by the Minnesota Human Rights Act Minnesota Statutes § 363A.01.
-It is the responsibility of legislators and legislative employees to support the goals, objectives and concept of the ADA and the Minnesota Human Rights Act in their dealings with the public, prospective employees, and co-workers.
+Discrimination on the basis of disability in employment is prohibited under Title I of the ADA, and the related regulations of the U.S. Equal Employment Opportunity Commission, and also under § 363A.08, and the applicable provisions of the MHRA, Minnesota Statutes, chapter 363A.
+The Legislature does not discriminate on the basis of disability in its hiring and employment practices, and it is the responsibility of legislators and legislative employees and staff to support the goals, objectives and concept of the ADA and the MHRA in their dealings with the public, prospective employees, and co-workers.